PSD2 Regulation: How To Achieve Client-Side Compliance [White Paper]

 October 23rd, 2018 | By Jscrambler | 3 min read

-"Open Banking" has constantly been making the headlines over the past few months.
-While this concept may be more relevant than ever, it's still shrouded in doubt.
+"Open Banking" has constantly been making the headlines over the past few months, and PSD2 Regulation has become more relevant than ever.

 This new system aims to open the financial sector to new services and providers.
 Namely, companies that provide account information services and payment initiation services will have facilitated access to payment accounts' data, with the consumer's consent.
 This will be possible through Application Programming Interfaces (APIs).